 Your camo has you hidden from sight, but you also need to hide yourself from smell.
 Make sure you at least bring a scent to cover up your own.
 If it’s the right time of year, bring a scent to lure in the deer you want.
 Check out our top picks for deer scents to learn what scents to use when.

 You should also appeal to the deer’s sense of hearing.
-Pack along a few calls and fill the woods with sounds that will attract deer right to you.
-Make sure you bring the right calls.
+Pack along a few deer calls and fill the woods with sounds that will attract deer right to you.
+Make sure you bring the right deer call.
 Take a look at our reviews of some of the best deer calls to learn what works.

 There are a few more things you should think about specifically if you’re going bowhunting.